 8 The Trustees Amendment Act 1997 came into operation on 16 June 1997.

-9 On the date on which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+9 On the date on which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 29 had not come into operation.
 It reads as follows:

 29. Alcohol and Drug Authority Act 1974 amended